cpyarger/Home-Assistant-Addons/SDRMR/README.md

 sudo rmmod dvb_usb_rtl28xxu rtl2832
 ```

+If the addon does not run after an update, try performing a full reboot of the system.
+If you continue to have and issue, please submit a bug report through github issues.

 ## Posting a bug report, or adding more data from your meters.
 I only have a couple meters on my house, so I don't have example data to get all the sensors right,